official-stockfish/Stockfish/README.md

   * src, a subdirectory containing the full source code, including a Makefile that can be used to compile Stockfish on Unix-like systems.

+  * a file with the .nnue extension, storing the neural network for the NNUE evaluation.

-To use the NNUE evaluation an additional data file with neural network parameters needs to be downloaded.
-The filename for the default set can be found as the default value of the `EvalFile` UCI option, with the format `nn-[SHA256 first 12 digits].nnue` (e.g. nn-c157e0a5755b.nnue).
+Note: to use the NNUE evaluation, the additional data file with neural network parameters needs to be downloaded.
+The filename for the default net can be found as the default value of the `EvalFile` UCI option, with the format `nn-[SHA256 first 12 digits].nnue` (for instance, `nn-c157e0a5755b.nnue`).
 This file can be downloaded from
 ```
 https://tests.stockfishchess.org/api/nn/[filename]
 ```